 This profile information does not sync automatically.
 To update your CelesteNet appearance, click on your username on the front page, link your Discord account once more, and reconnect to CelesteNet in-game.
 The changes should be reflected immediately.

-#5 Why do I get the "Server doesn't allow anonymous guests" warning?
+#5 Why do I get the "Can't join while unregistered" warning?

 See entry #4 above on how to register.